1202kbs/Understanding-NN/README.md

 ## 3 The LRP Explanation Framework

-*This section corresponds to Section 5 in the original paper.*

 In this section, we focus on the [layer-wise relevance propagation](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0130140) (LRP) technique introduced by Bach et al. and the [Deep Taylor Decomposition](https://www.sciencedirect.com/science/article/pii/S0031320316303582) technique introduced by Montavon et al. for explaining deep neural network decisions.